The structure of deviations from maximum parsimony for densely-sampled data and applications for clade support estimation: Methods

 Since the structure of a history determines the child clade set of each node, the definition of a history implicitly guarantees that edges have additional properties.
 Notice that for any edge $e\in E $ in a history $(V, E) $, if $e = \left((\ell, U), v_c \right) $, then $C(v_c) \in U $.
 Furthermore, for each node $v = (\ell, U) \in V $, and for each child clade $C \in U $, there must be exactly one edge $(v, v_c) \in E $ such that $C(v_c) = C $.
 Additional edges descending from $v $ with this property cannot exist.
 If they did, leaves with labels in $C $ would be reachable by multiple paths, which is impossible since a history is a tree.
 This is an important property of edges in a history that allows us to recover individual histories from the history sDAG.

 To sample a history from a history sDAG, one need only choose an edge descending from the UA node $\rho $, then choose one edge descending from each child clade of each node of the chosen edge's target node.
 By continuing this process until the leaf nodes, which have no child clades, one obtains a history contained in the history sDAG.
 In~\autoref{fig:hsdagconstruction}, edges are drawn exiting their parent node from the child clade that matches their target node's clade, and each history in~\autoref{fig:hsdagconstruction} can be seen as the result of this process of iteratively choosing edges starting from the UA node of the history sDAG.
+We can sample uniformly from the collection of histories in the history sDAG by weighting our choice of edge descending from each clade proportional to the number of subtrees possible below the edge's target node.

-\subsection{Minimum Weight Trimming}
+\subsection{Minimum weight trimming}

 As a combinatorial object, the history sDAG can easily contain a vast number of histories, typically combinatorially larger than the set of histories from which it is constructed.
 These additional histories result from swapping subhistories between the input histories, a simple example of which \autoref{fig:hsdagconstruction} shows.
-In previous work \cite{dumm2023representing}, we showed how it's not uncommon for the history sDAG on real data to have 8 orders of magnitude more histories than the number of histories used to build it.
+In previous work \cite{dumm2023representing}, we showed how it is not uncommon for the history sDAG on real data to have 8 orders of magnitude more histories than the number of histories used to build it.

 Conveniently, the structure of the history sDAG offers an efficient way of computing certain weights on those histories, and identifying the subset of histories which maximize or minimize such a weight.
 We refer to this process of identifying optimal histories with respect to a weight as \emph{trimming} the history sDAG.
 In \cite{dumm2023representing}, we describe a dynamic programming algorithm to trim the history sDAG so that it expresses only its minimum weight histories.
 The algorithm involves removing all edges which point to suboptimal subhistories, and can be realized in two traversals of the history sDAG.
 We define that algorithm in more detail below.